ArangoDB-Community/arangodb-tinkerpop-provider/README.md

 blueprints-arangodb-graph
 =========================

-An implementation of the Blueprints API over ArangoDB
+An implementation of the Blueprints API for ArangoDB

 Installation & Testing
 =======================